Licensing Guides

 » Want to grow your HVAC business?
 Click here to get a demo.

-Licensing Requirements for HVAC Professionals in Connecticut
+Licensing Requirements for HVAC Contractors in Connecticut

 The Connecticut Department of Consumer Protection (DCP) based in Hartford issues all professional licenses and oversees the Heating, Piping, Cooling, and Sheet Metal Examining Board.